tashkar/Umod-proteomics-data/README.md

 # Umod-proteomics-data
-csv. files for mass spec on IP samples
+.csv and png files for mass spec on IP samples

 2 experiments for urine IP with THP+EHP